Graduate Music Audition Requirements

 The pre-screen video and supporting materials must contain the following:

-- A 15–20 minute video recording of footage comprising rehearsal and performance.
+- A 15–20-minute video recording of footage comprising rehearsal and performance

 - Note: The video should be from the perspective of the choir and show the conductor's face.
 The video should be of good quality and the conductor's instructions should be audible and clear.
 A successful applicant should provide video that shows rehearsal technique as well as performance conducting.
 Rehearsals should be run in English or subtitles provided if the choir's native language is not English.
 Video clips need not include an entire musical selection.

-- A performance resume or curriculum vitae.
+- A performance résumé or curriculum vitae

-- Two letters of recommendation from artists/teachers who can most fully discuss your potential in the field of choral conducting.
+- Two letters of recommendation from artists/teachers who can most fully discuss your potential in the field of choral conducting

 Applicants may be invited to audition and interview at Boston Conservatory at Berklee based on an evaluation of the materials submitted above, as well as submission of a complete application.